winstonhoyle/VineMapper/projects/economics/Mobile_Home_Percent_Per_State/README.md

-## Percentage Of Housing Units Lacking Complete Plumbing Facilities (2023)
+## Mobile Home Percentage Per County (2023)
-A simple map showing the what percent of the homes in the USA lacking plumbing facilites per county
+A simple map showing the what percent of the homes in the county are mobile homes
 ![Image](https://drive.google.com/uc?export=view&id=)

 ## Data